Save your business and your family

 If the Thomson family wanted to compete with these titans, they would need a united team with a common strategy- something impossible to expect from such a family.
 Nevertheless, some partners were not willing to abandon a ship that they considered their life.
 They asked themselves: “how can we look for an investor who will let some of us leave and some of us stay?
 How can we stop family members betraying others?
 How can we do it quickly so that the company doesn’t continue deteriorating?”

 This is very common.
 The founding brothers are no longer around and their sons (now cousins) disagree about the management of the company.

-Sometimes it is the owner who foresees future conflicts between his sons and chooses to sell the company in order to help each of them have an independent business career and above all preserve family peace.
+Sometimes it is the owner who foresees future conflicts between his sons and chooses to sell the company in order to preserve family peace and be able to help each of them have an independent business career.

 Other times it is the son or wife of a company owner who is in conflict with other partners or the board of directors and the owner, now older, foresees problems when he is no longer around.